nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 - `QUESTION` will be displayed when reviewing.
 For how the reviewing process works, see "Review flashcards" section below.

-- Since a slash character (`/`) can be intepreted as a command option, both `QUESTION` and `ANSWER` must not start with `/` or includes ` /` (the slash with a space before it).
+- Since a slash character (`/`) can be interpreted as a command option, both `QUESTION` and `ANSWER` must not start with `/` or includes ` /` (the slash with a space before it).